as-dev0/VideoDownloader/README.md

 # VideoDownloader

-Video downloader is a python app built with Gtk that allows you to download videos from many websites.
+Video downloader is a Python app built with Gtk that allows you to download videos from many websites.

 Requirements: